oyeb/phoenix/docs/gameRules.md

 + You must print `I'm Poppy!` at the start for your bot to be acknowledged.

++ You cannot name your bot `virus` or `food`, if you do your bot will be disqualified

 **The origial is available [here](http://agar.gcommer.com/index.php?title=Main_Page)**

 ---